zonak/grunt-ftp-deploy/README.md

 - **forceVerbose** - if set to `true` forces the output verbosity.
 - **forceUpload** - if set to `true` forces the upload of all files avoiding the time stamp and file size check.
 - **syncMode** - if set to `true` deletes extra files and folders in destination.
-- **keep** - an optional parameter to keep files in destination that are not in source (only used in syncMode).
+- **keep** - an optional parameter to keep files or folders in destination that are not present in source (only used in syncMode).
 It uses the grunt's support for [minimatch](https://github.com/isaacs/minimatch).
 The `matchBase` minimatch option is enabled, so `.git*` would match the path `/foo/bar/.gitignore`.

 ## Authentication parameters